 Say Hello to Your Finished Piece

-Once the varnish has fully cured, your custom Bearbrick is complete.
-The joints โ arms, legs, and head โ can be moved, but we recommend against frequent repositioning.
-Every twist and rotation creates friction at the joint edges where paint meets paint, and over time this will cause the custom finish to wear at those contact points.
-The safer your piece stays in one position, the longer it looks perfect.
+Once the varnish has fully cured, your custom Bearbrick is complete and ready to bring home!
+The joints β arms, legs, and head β can still be moved, but we'd recommend against repositioning it too often.
+Every twist and rotation creates friction at the joint edges where paint meets paint, and over time that will wear down the finish at those contact points.
+The less you move it, the longer it'll stay looking perfect.

 Best practice:

-Best practice: Pose it once, thoughtfully โ then let it live exactly like that.
+Our advice: pose it once, thoughtfully, and then just let it live exactly like that.

 Collector's Guide